scikit-learn-contrib/MAPIE/doc/theoretical_description_classification.rst

     \hat{C}(X_{test}) = \{y : \hat{\mu}(X_{test})_y \geq 1 - \hat{q}\}

-This simple approach allows us to construct prediction sets which have a theoretical guarantee on the marginal coverage.
+This simple approach allows us to construct prediction sets that have a theoretical guarantee on the marginal coverage.
 However, although this method generally results in small prediction sets, it tends to produce empty ones when the model is uncertain, for example at the border between two classes.